-Liquid nitriding is a subcritical surface enhancement process with one of the longest track records of success of any case hardening technology.
-It is widely used to enhance the wear and corrosion resistance of plain carbon steels; low alloy steels; and stainless steels for a diverse range of precision components and industries, including automotive; oil & gas; hydraulic and pneumatic machinery; firearms; metal forming and forging tools; construction, transportation and material handling equipment, and general purpose industrial machinery.
+Liquid nitriding is a surface enhancement process with one of the longest track records of success of any ‘case hardening’ technology.
+It is widely used to cost effectively enhance the wear and corrosion resistance of plain carbon steels, low alloy steels, and stainless steels for a diverse range of precision components and industries, including automotive; oil & gas; hydraulic and pneumatic machinery; firearms; metal forming and forging tools; construction, transportation and material handling equipment, and general purpose industrial machinery.

 After Nitriding, the surface can be oxidized to create a 1-3 μm corrosion resistant, black iron-oxide layer